Betrayed

 "Can't.
 Remember your vow.
 You must live for me, no matter what."

-He disappeared on a puff of sulfur-scented air without answering her question.
+He disappeared in a puff of sulfur-scented air without answering her question.
 She scrunched her nose against the pungent odor.
 It overpowered his lingering scent and churned her gut.
 Confusion rushed up, but stark terror replaced it before she could process the odd encounter.
-The man who'd attacked her mom stepped from the woods.
+The man who’d attacked her mom stepped from the woods.
 Blood covered his hands and shirt.

 She screamed a third time and backed up.